jmoussa/blog/_posts/2019-12-17-hello_again.markdown

 + San Diego / SoCal
 + San Francisco
 + Colorado
-+ Montreal (Should probably brush up on my french this thime)
++ Montreal (Should probably brush up on my french this time)
 + Iceland
 + England
 + Ohio (for WGI championships, also want to try a long motorcycle trip)